-(c) Except as limited by a supported decision-making agreement, a supporter may provide to the decision-maker the following decision-making assistance with the decision-maker’s affairs with the consent of the decision-maker:
+(c) Except as limited by a supported decision-making agreement, a supporter may provide to the decision-maker the following decision-making assistance with the decision-maker’s affairs with the consent of the individual with the disability:

 (1) assisting with making decisions, communicating decisions, and understanding information about, options for, the responsibilities of, and the consequences of decisions;

 (2) accessing, obtaining, and understanding information that is relevant to decisions necessary for the decision-maker to manage his or her affairs, including medical, psychological, financial, and educational information; and medical and other records;

 (3) ascertaining the wishes and decisions of the decision-maker; assisting in communicating those wishes and decisions to other persons; and advocating to ensure their implementation; and

 (4) accompanying the decision-maker and participating in discussions with other persons when the decision-maker is making decisions or attempting to obtain information for decisions.

 (d) A supporter may exercise only the authority granted to the supporter in the supported decision-making agreement.

 (e) The supported decision-making agreement shall remain in effect until it is revoked, suspended, or terminated in accordance with the provision of this section.

 (1) If the agreement sets forth a termination date, the supported decision-making agreement shall not be effective after the termination date.

 (2) The decision-maker may revoke a supported decision-making agreement by notifying the supporters orally or in writing or by any other act evidencing a specific intent to revoke the agreement.